simonpenel/rectree2svg/README.md

     -I : display internal species nodes
     -l factor: use branch length, using the given factor -o outputfile : set name of output file
     -p : build a phylogram
+    -r ratio : set the ratio between width of species and gene tree.
+               Default 1.0, you usualy do not need to change it.
     -s : drawing species tree only
     -v : verbose